🎙️

 ⚡ Actionable Takeaways

-- →Do not consume caffeine for the first 90 minutes after you wake up.
+• Do not consume caffeine for the first 90 minutes after waking up.

-- →Wait for your natural adrenaline and cortisol levels to drop before having your coffee to get a "bigger bang for your buck."
+• Wait for your natural adrenaline and cortisol levels to drop before introducing caffeine to maximize its stimulatory effect.

 ⏱ Timeline Breakdown